Create Custom Services

 PIP Requirements

-To pass settings into the service, you should set the settings field to a valid JSON object.
+To pass configuration into the service, set the Settings field to a valid JSON object:

 some_setting = settings.get("some_setting", "default_value")

-Let's try creating a service that simply outputs "Hello World" to the log every 5 seconds.
+The following example creates a service that writes "Hello World" to the log every 5 seconds.

 import logging